-This article is Part 5 of the abeedle.com Guide on Leveraging Your Social Media to Increase Prospects.
+This article is part of our guide to Leverage Social Media and Increase Higher Education Prospects..
 You can learn more about how to use Facebook, Twitter and Instagram in the earlier installations of this guide.
-For an overview of how to create a comprehensive social media plan, read Part 1.

 Pinterest is a popular but often underutilized or improperly used platform.
 Founded in 2010, Pinterest has far more female users than male users and often is seen as a great platform for retail brands.
 While the format works especially well for retail brands, Pinterest gives all types of companies unique ability to get content in front of new users both on the platform itself and more importantly on Google searches.
 In order to use Pinterest successfully, you need to understand how the platform organizes content.
 Then you can learn how to choose and structure content as well as how to restructure content from other platforms for Pinterest.
 Finally, it’s important to make sure that your entire Pinterest profile is set up to leverage followers and people who find your content organically in order to gain prospects.